 The Golden Visa doesn’t automatically grant investors Spanish citizenship.
 Rather, applicants who hold a Spanish Golden Visa and have been residents of Spain for ten years may be eligible to apply for citizenship.

-However, proposed amendments to the investment scheme could scrap it entirely.
+However, proposed amendments to the investment scheme will scrap it entirely in 2025.
 In this article, we’ll examine how Spain’s Golden Visa works and what the Spanish government’s plans are for the future.

-If you are considering applying for the Spanish Golden Visa, it is essential to act now.
-The program remains open for applicants who have already invested or wish to invest through a bank deposit, commercial real estate, or a hotel project.
+If you are considering applying for the Spanish Golden Visa, immediate action is essential.
+The program is still open for applicants investing through bank deposits, commercial real estate, or hotel projects.

-Global Citizen Solutions's team can expedite the application so that you complete the submission before any changes take effect.
+The Global Citizen Solutions team can expedite your application to ensure submission before the changes take effect.

 Current Golden Visa Regulations